Explore the Galápagos Islands with HX

 MS Santa Cruz II

-When travelling to Galápagos with Hurtigruten Expeditions you are supporting nature-based projects that mitigate the impacts of climate change and seek to protect biodiversity in the region.
+When travelling to Galápagos with HX Expeditions you are supporting nature-based projects that mitigate the impacts of climate change and seek to protect biodiversity in the region.
 Specifically Fundación Futuro, an Ecuadorian NGO, with the protection of the rainforest in the Choco Bioregion, a UNESCO Biosphere Reserve.

 Baltra Island (aka South Seymour Island)